| A JOURNEY TO DAWSON Written expressly for the Klondike Nugget. Never again in the world's history will the scenes of 1897-98 be duplicated

 bandsaws, forges, boiler plate rollers, shears, pinches, and all the thousand

+and one modern conveniences of railway shops.
 Eight locomotives are at present in use, some being the latest idea in the

 way of the compound consolidation kind, one geared locomotive, geared to the end

+of the tender, and the balance moguls.
 This remarkable road is to be continued as far as Fort Selkirk at an early

 date.
 From there down to Dawson large steamers can sail in safety, and

+there is no thought at present of continuing the road further.
 Bennett at last and a whole line of steamers waiting for the train.

 Those of us who have through tickets are escorted aboard the proper boat; those